 What is the Stallion Incentive Fund Licensing program?

 NSBA introduced the Stallion Incentive Fund (SIF) Licensing program beginning in 2008 for horses of all ages.
 All licensed horses are eligible to earn incentive fund points based on Dual Approved and Special Event shows earning cash value.
-The purse is based on Stallion Incentive Fund sold breedings for the current year and a portion of sanction fees collected.
+The purse base on Stallion Incentive Fund sold breedings for the current year and a portion of sanction fees collected.
 All NSBA points earned in Dual Approved and Special Event Open and Amateur classes will be paid out excluding green and novice classes.
 In 2016, NSBA paid out $31.26 per point.

 The stallion nominator receives 10% of the earnings of offspring, the horse nominator earns 10% and the owner of the horse earns 80% of the License payout.

 How do I know if my horse is eligible to be licensed?

 To be licensed, a horse must be sired by a stallion that sold a breeding in the NSBA Stallion Incentive Fund the year the horse was foaled.
 Eligible stallions are listed on the NSBA website, www.nsba.com, under Licensing.

 Does my horse need to be licensed to show in NSBA classes?